-Licence conditions to be imposed Licence condition details Notice of functions must be provided to Liquor & Gaming NSW, local police and local council.
-The licensee must give written notice of certain proposals to provide catering services at a function to be held on premises that are not the permanent licensed premises to Liquor & Gaming NSW, local police and the local council for the area in which the function is to be held.
-The notice must be given in accordance with the following: Functions open to the public (including ticketed and non-ticketed functions) (a) Up to 100 people: 14 days (b) 101-1,999 people: 14 days (c) 2,000+ people: 28 days Private functions (including weddings, birthdays, office functions and others not open to the public) (a) Up to 100 people: No notice required(b) 101-1,999 people: 14 days(c) 2000+ people: 14 days Notice is not needed for smaller, private functions for 100 or fewer people that may often be held on private residences.
-However, there may be times where a licensee is unclear whether liquor can be sold or supplied on certain premises under the related development consent (e.g., on a business premises).
+Licence conditions to be imposed Licence condition details Notice of functions must be provided to Liquor & Gaming NSW, local police and local council The licensee must give written notice of certain proposals to provide catering services at a function to be held on premises that are not the permanent licensed premises to Liquor & Gaming NSW, local police and the local council for the area in which the function is to be held.
+The notice must be given in accordance with the following: 1.
+Functions open to the public (including ticketed and non-ticketed functions) a.
+Up to 100 people: 14 days b.
+101-1,999 people: 14 days c.
+2000+ people: 28 days 2.
+Private functions (including weddings, birthdays, office functions and others not open to the public) a.
+Up to 100 people: No notice require b.
+101-1,999 people: 14 days c.
+2000+ people: 14 days Notice is not needed for smaller, private functions for 100 or fewer people that may often be held on private residences.
+However, there may be times where a licensee is unclear whether liquor can be sold or supplied on certain premises under the related development consent (e.g. on a business premises).
 In these instances, the licensee should still notify the local council, or seek clarification from the council about what is permitted.
-Written notice to L&GNSW should be made by email to compliance.info@liquorandgaming.nsw.gov.au and should include the following details: the address of the premises on which the function is to be held the name of the occupier of those premisesthe nature of the function the number of persons for whom catering services are to be provided at the function the date on which, and the hours during which, the function is to be held.
-Landowner consent This licence may only be exercised at events where landowner consent has been obtained.
+Written notice to L&GNSW should be made by email to compliance.info@liquorandgaming.nsw.gov.au and should include the following details: - the address of the premises on which the function is to be held - the name of the occupier of those premises - the nature of the function - the number of persons for whom catering services are to be provided at the function - the date on which, and the hours during which, the function is to be held.
 Further notification for large events For events with 5000 or more patrons, the licensee must give 6 weeks written notice of any proposed function to be held on premises that are not the permanent licensed premises of the licensee to Liquor & Gaming NSW, local police and the local council for the area in which the function is to be held.
-Notification of Music Festivals to L&GNSW The licensee must notify L&GNSW at least 90 days prior to holding any event defined as a Music Festival under the Music Festivals Act 2019 .
+Notification to Liquor &Gaming NSW The licensee must notify L&GNSW at least 6 weeks prior to holding any event defined as a Music Festival under the Music Festivals Act 2019.
 Written notice to L&GNSW should be made by email to music.festivals@liquorandgaming.nsw.gov.au